RushikeshGunthe/C_Programming/classwork/Day_03/readme.md

-In this folder all the programs are practiced in class of logic building for practice
+In this folder all the programs are practiced in class of logic building